awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-3/cp_with_ec2spot.md

 ---
 title: "Creating a Capacity Provider using ASG with EC2 Spot instances"
-chapter: true
 weight: 15
 ---

-### Creating a Capacity Provider using ASG with EC2 Spot instances.

 A capacity provider is used in association with a cluster to determine the infrastructure that a task runs on.